Dorothy Lawrence: War correspondent

-Wanting to be a journalist, she managed to have some articles published in The Times and in Nash's Pall Mall Magazine.
-When the war started, she wrote to a number of the Fleet Street newspapers offering her services as a war correspondent.
-She believed that this would be the best way to gain recognition for her talents, but no paper would send a woman to the front lines.
-In fact, they couldn't get access for even experienced male correspondents.
+By outbreak of World War One Lawrence had had some articles published in The Times and in Nash's Pall Mall Magazine.
+She wrote to a number of the Fleet Street newspapers offering her services as a war correspondent.
+She believed that this would be the best way to gain recognition for her writing skills, but no British newspapers would send a woman to the front lines Western Front (World War One) In fact, they couldn't get access for even experienced male correspondents.

-Travelling to France in 1915, she tried to join the Voluntary Aid Detachment but was rejected.
-While attempting to enter the war zone via the French sector as a freelancer, she was arrested by French Police in Senlis, 2 mi short of the front line, and ordered to leave.
-Spending the night sleeping on a haystack in a forest, she returned to Paris, where she concluded that only by disguising herself as a man could she get her story:
+In summer 1915, according to her later book, she purchased a bicycle for £2 and paid another £3 to convey it with her across the English Channel to France.
+She was rejected from joining the Voluntary Aid Detachment and instead attempted to enter the war zone via the French sector as a freelancer.
+She was arrested by French Police in Senlis, 2 mi short of the front line, and ordered to leave.
+Spending the night sleeping on a haystack in a forest, she returned to Paris, concluding that only by disguising herself as a man would she get her story:

 Transformation

-Lawrence persuaded two British Army soldiers she met in a Paris café to smuggle her a khaki uniform, piece by piece, within their washing; she called the ten men who eventually shared in this exploit her "khaki accomplices".
-She then practised transforming herself into a male soldier, by: flattening her figure with a home-made corset; using sacking and cotton-wool to bulk out her shoulders; and persuading two Scottish military policemen to cut her hair in a short military style.
-She darkened her complexion with Condy’s Fluid, a disinfectant made from potassium permanganate; scraped the pale skin of her cheeks to produce a shaving rash; and added a tan using shoe polish.
+Lawrence persuaded two British Army soldiers she met in a Paris café to smuggle her a khaki uniform, piece by piece from their own laundry.
+She later dubbed the ten men who eventually shared in this exploit her "khaki accomplices".
+She then practised transforming herself into a male soldier by flattening her figure with a home-made corset, using sacking and cotton-wool to bulk out her shoulders and persuading two Scottish military policemen to cut her hair in a short military style.
+She darkened her complexion with Condy's Fluid, a disinfectant made from potassium permanganate; scraped the pale skin of her cheeks to produce a shaving rash; and added a tan using shoe polish.
 Then she asked her soldier friends to teach her how to drill and march.